|Current Status of Biological Weed Control Agents in Oregon, Washington, and Idaho||Revised March 2016|

-Classical biological weed control involves the introduction and management of selected natural enemies to reduce and suppress problematic noxious weeds.
+Classical biological weed control involves the introduction and management of selected host-specific natural enemies to reduce and suppress problematic weeds.
 The majority of the Pacific Northwest’s weeds originated from other continents.
-These newly introduced plants, free from the natural enemies found in their native range, gained a competitive advantage over native plants.
-Once these populations become unmanageable, other methods of weed control are not always economical or physically possible.
-The need for a method of weed reduction that is inexpensive, self-sustaining, and environmentally safe provides opportunities for biological control.
+These newly introduced plants, freed from the natural enemies found in their native range, gained a competitive advantage over native plants allowing the introduced plants to become weedy.
+Once weed populations become unmanageable, herbicides, cultural, and mechanical methods of weed control are not always economical or physically possible.
+Classical weed biological control (biocontrol) is a method of weed control that is inexpensive, self-sustaining, and host specific, which reduces the risk biocontrol poses to the environment.

-Once noxious weed infestations become widespread, it is often assumed that biological control will solve the problem.
+Once weed infestations become widespread, it is often assumed that biocontrol will solve the problem.
 But at this time, each new introduction of a biological weed control agent (BCA) in the United States has a success rate of only about one in three.
-In the Pacific Northwest, BCAs have shown well-documented success in the control of Mediterranean sage, St. Johnswort (Klamath weed), tansy ragwort, Dalmatian toadflax, and purple loosestrife.
-Preliminary information indicates emerging successes for diffuse knapweed using Larinus minutus and leafy spurge using Aphthona spp.
+In the Pacific Northwest, BCAs have shown well-documented success in the control of Mediterranean sage, St. Johnswort (Klamath weed), tansy ragwort, Dalmatian toadflax, purple loosestrife, diffuse knapweed, and leafy spurge.
+Preliminary information indicates emerging success for yellow toadflax using Mecinus janthinus.

-Biological control is a slow process, and its efficacy is highly variable.
-Many BCAs have not been present long enough to determine their ability to control their host weed, as it can take several years for their densities to increase and begin impacting weed populations.
-Only after monitoring weed populations over time will the impact of newly introduced agents become evident.
+Biocontrol is a slow process, and its efficacy is highly variable.
+Since it can take several years for BCA populations to build to levels capable of weed suppression, many BCAs have not been present or studied long enough to determine their ability to control their host weed.
+Only after monitoring weed and BCA populations over time will the impact of newly introduced BCAs become evident.

-Biological control agents impact weeds directly and indirectly.
-They directly impact weeds by destroying vital plant tissues and functions.
-They cause indirect impact by increasing stress, which may reduce their ability to compete with desirable plants.
+BCAs impact weeds directly and indirectly.
+They directly impact weeds by destroying plant tissues and interfering with plant functions.
+BCAs cause indirect impact by increasing stress on the weed, which may reduce its ability to compete with desirable plants.

-Biological control can be integrated with other management practices to reduce weed populations.
+Biocontrol can be integrated with other management practices to reduce weed populations.
 For example, once weeds are weakened by BCAs, competitive plantings may be used to out-compete the weeds.
-In addition, satellite weed populations can be controlled by chemical or physical means to reduce weed spread while BCAs attack the primary infestation.
+In addition, satellite weed populations can be controlled by herbicides or physical means to reduce weed spread while BCAs attack the primary infestation.

-Biological control is not a panacea; it will not eradicate noxious weeds.
-When using BCAs, expect residual levels of the weed populations, since an agent’s survival depends on the density of its host weed.
+Similar to other weed control methods, biocontrol is not a silver bullet; it will not eradicate host weeds.
+When using BCAs, expect residual weed populations to persist, since a BCA’s survival depends on the presence of its host weed.
 After host weed populations decrease, populations of BCAs will decrease correspondingly.
 This is a natural cycle.
-Therefore, a resurgence of weed populations may occur due to seed reserves in the soil, missed plants, and lagging populations of BCAs.
-In areas where the BCAs do not provide sufficient control, other methods may need to be integrated, or a search for additional BCAs must be pursued.
+Therefore, a resurgence of weed populations may occur due to seed reserves in the soil, host weed plants missed by the BCA, and lagging populations of BCAs.
+In areas where the BCAs do not provide sufficient control, other weed control methods may need to be integrated to achieve desired results, or a search for additional BCAs may be pursued.

-The BCAs released in the Pacific Northwest have been tested to ensure they are host specific (i.e., they will only feed on the intended weed species).
-Testing is an expensive and time-consuming task that must be done before the agents are allowed to be introduced into the United States.
-Some BCAs cleared for use may have only a minor impact on host plant density.
-Other potential BCAs that could be effective in reducing weed populations may not be approved for introduction.
-One reason for this may be that they are not host specific; that is, the agents in the absence of their host weeds may move to crops, native flora, or endangered plant species.
+The BCAs released in the Pacific Northwest have been tested to ensure they are host specific (i.e., they will only feed on the host weed species).
+Host specificity testing is an expensive and time-consuming task that must be done before a BCA is allowed to be introduced into the United States.
+Some BCAs cleared for use may have only a minor impact on host weed density.
+Other candidate BCAs, which could be effective in reducing host weed populations, may not be approved for introduction.
+One reason a candidate BCA may be rejected for release in the United States is that it is not sufficiently host specific; that is, the BCA, in the absence of its host weed, may move to crops, native flora, or endangered plant species.

-Biological control of certain weeds may not work in your area, even if it does in others.
-Biological control agents require specific conditions to survive.
+Biocontrol of certain weeds may not work in your area, even if it does elsewhere.
+BCAs require specific conditions to survive and thrive.
 Climate variations, such as cold winters and plant biotype differences, may account for some past failures.
-To ensure maximum success, trained personnel should supervise and monitor biological control programs.
-To monitor biological control agents, using the Standardized Impact Monitoring Protocol (SIMP) is recommended.
-More information on SIMP can be found by accessing the BLM biological control website ( http://www.agri.state.id.us/Categories/PlantsInsects/NoxiousWeeds/Bio_Co... ), or by searching online for “BLM biological control.”
+To maximize success, trained personnel should supervise and monitor biocontrol programs.
+To monitor BCAs, the Standardized Impact Monitoring Protocol (SIMP) is recommended.
+More information on SIMP can be found by accessing the ISDA/BLM biocontrol website ( http://www.agri.state.id.us/Categories/PlantsInsects/NoxiousWeeds/Bio_Control.php ), or by searching online for “BLM biological control.”

 Once release sites for BCAs have been selected, protecting those areas is essential.
 BCA releases are often made with a small number of organisms.
-Establishing collectable populations can take three to five years.
-After BCA populations have sufficiently increased at nursery sites, they may then be introduced into new areas.
+Establishing collectable populations of the BCA for redistribution to other weed infestations can take three to five years, and is generally the first goal of a new biocontrol program.
 Care should be taken to avoid moving diseased or parasitized immature stages of BCAs to new areas; moving them will reduce their efficacy.
 The current status and types of BCAs used in the Pacific Northwest are found in the tables in this section.
-Reintroducing the agents may be required in areas where control was achieved but the host plants have made a resurgence, after severe weather or following wildfires, for example.
+Reintroducing BCAs may be required in areas where control was achieved if the host weed population resurged after severe weather or following wildfires, for example.

-Biological control has many benefits and some disadvantages.
-Benefits include: reducing herbicide residues in the environment; host specificity on target weeds; long-term, self-perpetuating control; low cost per acre; host-finding capabilities; synchronizing agents to hosts’ life cycles; and the unlikelihood that hosts will develop resistance to agents.
-Disadvantages of biological control include: the limited availability of agents from their native lands; the dependence of control on plant density; the slow rate at which control occurs and uncertainty of the level of control; biotype matching; and host specificity when host populations are low.
+Biocontrol has many advantages but also some disadvantages.
+Advantages include: reducing herbicide residues in the environment; specificity on host weeds; long-term, self-perpetuating control; low cost per acre; host-finding capabilities; synchronizing BCAs to hosts weeds’ life cycles; and the unlikelihood that host weeds will develop resistance to BCAs.
+Disadvantages of biocontrol include: the limited availability of BCAs from their native lands; the dependence of control on plant density; the slow rate at which control occurs and uncertainty of the level of control; biotype matching; and host specificity when host populations are low.

-Biological control programs require consistent funding, expertise, and interdisciplinary cooperation.
-Biological control of weeds is not a perfect solution for all noxious weed control programs.
+Biocontrol programs require consistent funding, expertise, and interdisciplinary cooperation.
+Biocontrol of weeds is not a perfect solution for all weed management programs.
 It can, however, be used as an additional tool in combination with other weed management methods.
-Interdisciplinary vegetation management teams are working on noxious weed problems to minimize adverse environmental and socioeconomic impacts.
+Interdisciplinary vegetation management teams are working on weed problems to minimize adverse environmental and socioeconomic impacts.

-The following tables contain lists of target weeds, and the status of selected biological control agents by state.
+The following tables contain lists of target weeds, and the status of selected BCAs by state.

-If you are considering importing biocontrol agents from another state, be aware that federal permits are required.
+If you are considering importing BCAs from another state, be aware that federal permits are required.
 To obtain a USDA-APHIS-PPQ Form 526, write: USDA-APHIS-PPQ, Biological Assessment and Taxonomic Support, 4700 River Road, Unit 113, Riverdale, MD 20737; or visit http://www.aphis.usda.gov/plant_health/permits/index.shtml

 Anyone who implements classical biological weed control is encouraged to follow the International Code of Best Practices, presented at the 1999 International Symposium on Biological Control of Weeds.
 Briefly, this includes: